themehunk/th-variation-swatches/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.4 =
-* Fix : Creation of dynamic property Th_Variation_Swatches_Settings::$settings_name is deprecated on wp-content\plugins\th-variation-swatches\inc\thvs-settings.php on line 20
-* Fix : Activate ajax issue resolved.
-* Update: Admin style improved.
+* Update: Tested With WordPress 6.8.
-* Update: Premium Link  updated.
+* Update: Variation margin bottom style updated.
+* Fix: Show Title setting not working issue resolved.

 Thanks for using our plugin, I am sure you will create a great Product Swatches for your site.
 If you have any query then you can contact at our forum : https://www.support.themehunk.com/